sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ### Token Exchange Request
-If the OpenID Provider is acting as an Security Token Service (STS) as specified in [[RFC8693]], then the Token Exchange Request and Response MUST be in accordance with that specification (see section 2), using the extension grant type *"urn:ietf:params:oauth:grant-type:token-exchange"*.
+If the OpenID Provider is acting as an Security Token Service (STS) as specified in [[RFC8693]], then the Token Exchange Request and Response MUST be in accordance with that specification (see section 2).

-* TODO elaborate on usage
+The following parameters are specified:

+grant_type
+> REQUIRED.
+MUST contain the value `urn:ietf:params:oauth:grant-type:token-exchange`.
+Identical as in [[RFC8693]].

+resource
+> OPTIONAL.
+A URI that indicates the target service or resource where the client intends to use the requested security token.
+Identical as in [[RFC8693]].

+audience
+> OPTIONAL.
+The logical name of the target service where the client intends to use the requested security token.
+Identical as in [[RFC8693]].

+scope
+> OPTIONAL.
+Indicates the access privileges of the requested security tokens.
+MUST contain at least the value 'openid' and SHOULD contain a specific scope for which access is requested.

+requested_token_type
+> OPTIONAL.
+An identifier for the type of the requested security token.
+Identical as in [[RFC8693]].

+subject_token
+> REQUIRED.

+subject_token_type
+> REQUIRED.

+actor_token
+> OPTIONAL.

+actor_token_type
+> Indicates the type of the security token in the "actor_token" parameter.
+This is REQUIRED when the "actor_token" parameter is present in the request but MUST NOT be included otherwise.
+Identical as in [[RFC8693]].

 ## ID Tokens
 All Clients MUST validate the signature of an ID Token before accepting it